christianheuchert/CreateAlert/README.md

-# SendMessageToAssets
+# SendPriorityMessageToAssets

-This activity sends a message to a specified asset.
+This activity sends a priority message to a specified asset.

 ## Configuration